 We help business owners find the best workers' comp insurance in

-Companies with more than four full or part-time employees are required to purchase workers compensation insurance.
+A business with more than four full or part-time employees is required to get workers' compensation insurance.

 Sole Proprietors, Partners and LLC Members are excluded from coverage, but are able to elect to be included.